Admer456/slice-of-life/blog/misc/2026/06-06-kaldera.md

 :::

 One alternative here would be to let the programmer check if the GPU supports particular usages/operations on individual formats.
-That's cool, but it still lets you make mistakes.
+That's nice, but it still lets you make mistakes.
 I am willing to sacrifice a little flexibility for a *great* deal of safety.

 So, my plan is to download a bunch of GPU profile JSONs from the Vulkan Hardware Database - GTX 1050 Ti to RTX 4060, RX 6600 to RX 9060 XT and the like - and boil down the massive list of formats to different enums for each usecase.